 Final Thoughts on Charity Cyber Security Best Practices

 Cyber security is a critical concern for all organisations, but it’s especially important for charities.
+Even if resources are limited, there are grants for cyber security for charities available to help.
 Fortunately, charities can use best practices to protect themselves from cyber threats.
 By focusing on the five best practices for charity cyber security – staff training, managing credentials, password protection, secure software and data backup – charities can put in place effective measures to keep their sensitive data secure and reduce the risk of cyber attacks.
 With these steps in place, charities can continue their critical work with confidence knowing that their cyber security program is effective and up-to-date.

 Would you like to improve your charity’s current cyber security landscape?
 Book a free cyber security consultation with our IT experts at Qlic.